shahcompbio/signals/README.md

 ```r
 plotHeatmap(ascn, plotcol = "state_BAF")
 ```
-This will cluster the cell using umap and hdbscan.
+This will cluster the cells using umap and hdbscan.

 `signals` includes a number of other utilities for analysing single cell (haplotype-specific) copy number including the following: